-When you are planning NFL bets, one of the many factors you need to consider is whether any of the players are seriously injured.
+When you are planning out your NFL bets, one of the many factors you need to consider is whether any of the players are seriously injured.

 Injuries can compromise the effectiveness of players on the field, or in some cases, prevent key players from showing up at all.

-In this guide, we will go over some useful things to know regarding injuries and injury reports when you are wagering on NFL.
+In this guide, I am going to go over some useful things to know regarding injuries and injury reports when you are wagering on NFL.

 NFL Injury Reports and How to Read Them